Rotator Cuff Surgery

-If you are among the estimated two million adults that suffer from these injuries on average each year, you should contact an experienced orthopedic surgeon like Dr. Meier who can provide treatment, which often involves surgery.
+If you are among the estimated two million adults that suffer from these injuries on average each year, you should contact an experienced orthopedic surgeon like Dr. Meier who can provide treatment, which often involves an arthroscopic shoulder procedure.

 The shoulder is a ball-and-socket joint: The ball, or head, of your upper arm bone fits into a shallow socket in your shoulder blade.
 Your shoulder joint is made up of three bones: